Skip to Main Content

 • Lack of logical information means there’s no meaning within the image.

-• The prompt asked for a pie chart but this type of data (demographic and statistical) would be better visualised in other formats.
-GenAI tools currently don’t have evaluative judgment, they action a prompt without suggesting fit for purpose options.
+• The prompt asked for a pie chart but this type of data (demographic and statistical) would be better visualised in other formats. genAI tools currently don’t have evaluative judgment, they action a prompt without suggesting fit for purpose options.

 What was helpful?